 Intermittent rapamycin therapy lengthens the lifespan of mice and significantly reduces the side effects in humans.
 Have geroscientists figured out how to administer the anti-aging drug rapamycin in a way that sidesteps its side effects?
-[Note: The article has been updated on Nov 13, 2017 – the former title was ‘Can We Slow Down Aging with Intermittent Rapamycin?’ and been changed to Can We Slow Aging in our Bodies with Intermittent Rapamycin Therapy? ]
+[This article first appeared on the website LongevityFacts.com under the title ‘Can We Slow Down Aging with Intermittent Rapamycin?’ and was updated on 11/13/2017.
+Author: Brady Hartman.]

 Scientists hail rapamycin as the world’s most promising lifespan-extending medicine.
 Already approved to treat various human disorders, scientists believe the drug blocks the key genetic pathway that controls the rate of aging of all animals, including humans.
 The compound has extended the lifespan of every animal tested so far, from yeast to mice.
 In a famous study, rapamycin increased the average lifespan of mice by about a third, and this result has been confirmed by other studies.

 Rapamycin has anti-aging powers that extend beyond increasing lifespan.
 In mice, the drug has delayed the onset of age-related diseases, lessened age-related cognitive decline, and rejuvenated the aging heart.